UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson02/lesson-02_activity.rst

    </div>

 In the lesson content, we asked you to spend 5-10 minutes on your own debugging the recursion error exercise code.
-After doing so, please
+After doing so, do the following:
-provide:

 #.
 In very general terms, use a couple of sentences to address the
    problem with our code.
 For example, give your best guess or insight